balvarez08/SampleJWTAuthNoMiddleware/README.md

 # SampleJWTAuthNoMiddleware
-Simple API using JWT Authentication that doesn't use custom jwt middleware
+Sample API using JWT Authentication that doesn't use custom jwt middleware